 b) At Stage 2/3/4 (= Levels 5, 6)

 i) Language & Linguistics and Literature Team-taught modules: the ML sets assignments (and may consult with other module tutors and lecturers).
 First marking is allocated across those teaching on the module by the ML, in consultation with the SH.
-The moderator will be the ML.
+The moderator will be the ML or another colleague with appropriate expertise, as confirmed by the SH.

 ii) Language & Linguistics and Literature Sole-taught modules: the ML sets and marks the assignments.
 The SH and UG DPD will allocate a moderator.

 iii) Independent Research Projects: The first marker is the supervisor or colleague with appropriate expertise.
-The SH and UG DPD will allocate a moderator (usually another member of teaching team).
+The SH and UG DPD will allocate a second marker (usually another member of the teaching team).

-iv) Creating Writing modules: The first and second markers are colleagues with appropriate expertise.
+iv) Creating Writing modules: The marking team are colleagues with appropriate expertise.

-3. Moderation of Examination, Essay and/or Assessment Rubrics
+3. Review of Assignment Guidelines/Rubrics (Examinations and Submitted Work)

-On Stage 2/3/4 examination papers, essay questions and/or assessment rubrics worth 20% or more are read by an Assessment Scrutiny Panel (normally SHs and DPDs).
-They are also sent to External Examiners for scrutiny.
+Drafts of assignments are subject to internal review by the relevant DPD, with a main focus on those summative components worth 30% or more of the module assessment.
+The drafts of summative components worth 30% or more are also sent to External Examiners for them to review and evaluate, though in line with University policy the External Examiner may decide not to provide feedback on an assignment that they have reviewed in previous years if there has been no substantive change.
+Through access to the relevant module Canvas sites, Externals also have the opportunity to review the details of smaller summative assessment components and any formative components, as appropriate.
+The deadlines by which draft assignments must be submitted for the internal review, and then sent to the External Examiners, are recorded in the Examination Calendar [see Section 1].

 4. Different Types of Assessment